List of Courage the Cowardly Dog characters: Chief Wicky Wicky

-Chief Wicky Wicky is the leader of an island tribe looking for someone to sacrifice to their volcano god.
-Eventually he sees there is no volcano god, and becomes quite friendly.
+Chief Wicky Wicky is the overweight leader of an island tribe, who live on Hip Hip Island, looking for someone to sacrifice to their volcano god.
+He lives on the island with his daughter Wicky Wicky Woo.

 The Space Whale

 The Space Whale is a giant whale from space who is capable of devouring planets, asteroids, ships, and comets.
 After it attempts to eat a pair of Star-Makers, the male squid sacrifices himself to save the female by exploding into stars that destroys them both.
 Like the Star-Makers, the Space Whale is the last of its kind.